Bhadra Dam

 The Bhadra Dam or Lakkavalli Dam, which has created the Bhadra Reservoir, is located on the Bhadra River a tributary of Tungabhadra River.
-Bhadra Dam is located in the border of Bhadravathi and Tarikere, in the western part of Karnataka in India.
+Bhadra Dam is located in Chikmagalur district on the border of Bhadravathi and Tarikere, in the western part of Karnataka in India.
 The benefits derived from the reservoir storage are irrigation with gross irrigation potential of 162818 ha, hydro power generation of 39.2 MW (three powerhouses, located on the right and left bank main canals), drinking water supply and industrial use.
 The dam commissioned in 1965 is a composite earth cum masonry structure of 59.13 m height with length of 1708 m at the crest level, which submerges a land area of 11250.88 ha.